jedwards1211/meteor-webpack-react/README.md

 This is a Meteor project skeleton where the client (in React) and server get built by Webpack.
 In dev mode, webpack-dev-server is used with [react-transform](https://github.com/gaearon/babel-plugin-react-transform).
 There are a bunch of run and build scripts to make things more convenient.

-Meteor's builtin ES2015 support doesn't allow you to `import`(/`require`), but **with this project you can use all ES2015/ES7 features supported by Babel/corejs/regenerator on the client and server today**, thanks to Webpack.
-There are even source maps on the server thanks to https://github.com/evanw/node-source-map-support!
+Meteor's builtin ES2015 support doesn't allow you to `import`(/`require`), but **with this project you can use all ES2015/ES7 features supported by Babel/corejs/regenerator on the client and server today**, thanks to Webpack.  ~~There are even source maps on the server thanks to https://github.com/evanw/node-source-map-support!~~ (better source map support will be reintegrated soon, or you can check out the `webpack-meteor-tools` branch!)

 There is a port of the Meteor simple-todos tutorial to this stack on the `simple-todos` branch.